Ingredients for sourdough bread are really very simple.

 This is part two of a series entitled dough has a mind of its own.

-Two weeks ago I extolled the merits of what, in the United Kingdom, is being called real bread; using 100% wholemeal flour and a sourdough starter.
+Two weeks ago I extolled the merits of what, in the United Kingdom, is being called real bread; using 100 percent wholemeal flour and a sourdough starter.
 Today we look at the ingredients.

 I will not again belabour having your own grinder, but do keep it in the back of your mind for the future.
 The best flour I have found is from a mill nestled in the foothills of the Drakensberg.
 It is also refined; they will not tell me how much of the bran and germ they remove, but it probably is the best on offer, though there is a four times mark up on the wheat berries.
 Store it in an air-tight container in the freezer.

-The sourdough starter is easy to make yourself, or get it from a friend.
+The starter is easy to make yourself, or get it from a friend.
 See the link at the bottom of this page for more details.
 It consists of rye flour, unchlorinated water and raw honey.
 It contains the wild bacteria and yeasts that ferment your dough thoroughly, making it edible even for most of those with a serious gluten intolerance.

 You will need to experiment; it will need a long fermentation time if you have Crohn’s disease.

 The sourdough also improves the taste of your bread immensely.
 It is so good that you have no need of jellies and processed meats; I usually have it just with butter and perhaps half an avocado.
 The good wife enjoys hers with our raw honey and cheese.

 Purists would sneer at using dried yeast, but we use half the generally recommended amount for a light and delicious loaf.

 I have yet to be convinced that using added yeast detracts from the bread in any way; unless you are gluten intolerant, in which case a longer fermentation time is needed.

 Then, of course, for the basic sourdough bread recipe, you need more honey for the yeast to feed on, salt and water.